itsme-kristin/WOOF/README.md

 Our team used Agile workflow for this sprint.

 ## Trello
 A Trello board was used to create and track tickets.
-We held daily scrum meetings to discuss accomplishments, challenges, and upcoming tickets.
-To effectively collaborate remotely while allowing for quick communication if needed, we utilized Discord, Slack, and Zoom.
+We held daily meetings to discuss accomplishments, challenges, and upcoming tickets.
+To effectively collaborate remotely while allowing for quick communication if needed, we utilized Discord and Zoom.

 ## Version Control
 We implemented Git Feature Branch Workflow.
 All pull requests in Github were reviewed by another team member before being merged into the main branch.